kmcphillips/acts_as_permalink/README.md

 The `title` and `permalink` fields can be overridden with the following options:

     from:          :title       # Name of the active record column or function used to generate the permalink
     to:            :permalink   # Name of the column where the permalink will be stored
     max_length:    60           # Maximum number of characters the permalink will be
     underscore:    false        # Prefer using the `_` character as a replacement over the default `-`
     scope:         nil          # Make the permalink unique scoped to a particular attribute
+    allow_update:  false        # Allow the permalink column to be updated

 So, for example you have want to store your permalink in a column called `path_name` and you want to generate your permalink using first and last name, and you want to restrict it to 40 characters, and scope the permalink by organization, your model would look like: